 For example?
 Plan a road trip, but not just any road trip.
 Let the kids decide on the stops and what snacks they want to bring.
 Also, it’s fun to spend a few days working together to research what’s on the road.
 From roadside diners to off the highway attractions, it’s an entirely different world when you let little ones do the planning.

 Ready to give them some serious inspiration for that summer vacation essay even if it’s just a staycation?
-Here are a few ways to make this a summer to remember, and all on the cheap:
+Here are a few ways to make this a summer vacation to remember, and all on the cheap:

 Go ice blocking.
 Grab a block of ice from the supermarket and head to the grassiest knoll in town.
 It’s a cheap way to stay cool and is a total blast for all ages.
 Keep the icy fun going afterward by heading to a shaved ice food truck in town.
 The best part?
 There’s virtually no cleanup.
 The ice will melt, and all you have is a baggie to dispose of.